What is chaos gardening? And why it works for Australian gardens

 What is chaos gardening?

 Chaos gardening is an informal planting method where gardeners intentionally relinquish rigid design rules and allow ecological processes to guide the outcome.
-Rather than measuring spacing, colour planning or creating symmetrical layouts, seeds and plants are introduced in a loose way.
-Nature then determines which species thrive, where they settle and how the composition evolves.
+Rather than measuring spacing, colour planning or creating symmetrical layouts, seeds and plants are introduced loosely.
+Nature then determines which species thrive, where they settle and how the composition evolves over time.

 Although it has gained visibility through social media, the principle is not new.
-It sits within long-standing ideas of naturalistic gardening and habitat gardening — approaches that prioritise biodiversity, resilience and self-sustaining plant communities over control and ornamentation.
+It sits within long-standing ideas of naturalistic gardening and habitat gardening — approaches that prioritise biodiversity, resilience and self-sustaining plant communities.
+In practice, chaos gardening involves mixing seed types rather than sowing in rows, allowing plants to compete, spread or relocate naturally.

 The appeal lies in its simplicity and low input, but its value goes deeper.
-When applied thoughtfully, especially with appropriate species for Australian climates, chaos gardening encourages stronger root systems, improved soil health, water efficiency and a garden that adapts rather than collapses under stress.
+When applied thoughtfully, especially with species suited to Australian climates, chaos gardening encourages stronger root systems, improved soil health, water efficiency and a garden that adapts rather than collapses under stress.

 Why chaos gardening makes sense in Australia

 Chaos gardening is not only creative, it aligns well with the realities of Australian landscapes.
-Our climate is variable, our soils can be unforgiving and gardens often perform best when diversity is encouraged rather than controlled.
+Our climate is variable, our soils can be unforgiving and gardens often perform best when diversity is encouraged.
+Australian native plants are particularly well suited to this approach as many evolved in conditions of disturbance, fire and irregular rainfall.
+They have built-in tendencies toward self-seeding, spreading and competing that a more relaxed planting style actively supports.

 Resilience through diversity

 Mixed planting communities tend to be more adaptable to heat, drought, floods and pest fluctuations than single-species beds.
-When one plant struggles, others fill the gap, creating stability without constant gardener intervention.
+When one plant struggles, others fill the gap, creating stability without constant intervention.
+Many Australian natives are already primed for this, like paper daisies, native grasses and groundcovers.

 Support for biodiversity